jasencblog/jasencblog.github.io/about.md

 I started programming in 2009 with a course in object oriented C++ and proceeded to focus my mechanical engineering degree on robotics and controls.
-Afterwards I gained professional experience working for a top Fortune 500 company.I've lived a few places along the way but I'm currently happily residing in Portland, OR while focusing my career on development.
+Afterwards I gained professional experience working for a top Fortune 500 company.
+I've lived a few places along the way but I'm currently happily residing in Portland, OR while focusing my career on development.
 Web development has become a big part of my life and my preferred language is Python, though I thuroughly believe in